ROUTE OF THE HIAWATHA SCENIC BIKE TRAIL & LOOKOUT PASS SKI AND RECREATION AREA

 Guests waiting for service or sales in this area will be asked to follow proper social distancing practices as best possible.

-Guest waiting in lines at for tickets sales or retail purchases will be asked and directed to stand in a single file line and proper distance themselves from the other guests.
+Guest waiting in lines for tickets sales or retail purchases will be asked and directed to stand in a single file line and to practice proper distancing themselves from the other guests.
 Only those needing to be in these lines should be there and balance of family or group encouraged to wait by their cars or bikes where placed.
 This will be the same for those waiting for restrooms.

-Like in the Lodge, all food and Bev items sold here will be packaged to go in containers or wrappings.
-Retail clothing and items may not be tried on before using and limited touching of products by guests.
+Like in the Lodge, all Food and Bev items sold here will be packaged to go in containers or wrappings.
+Retail clothing and items may not be tried on before purchase and understand we want to limit the touching of products by guests.

 Guest Pre-ride Trail Orientation and Safety talks will be more spread out in locations to limit the need for close proximity to one another.

-Guests will be encouraged to stay in or near their vehicle until the time they need to ride the Trail.
+Guests will be encouraged to stay in or near their vehicle until the time they start their ride on the trail.

 AREAS ALONG THE HIAWATHA TRAIL

-During their Trail Orientation talk, guests will be encouraged to follow proper social distancing guidelines and not congregate in large groups in one area like view point locations, in tunnels, on trestles, restroom and water locations.
+During their Trail Orientation talk, guests will be encouraged to follow proper social distancing guidelines and not congregate in large groups in any one area; like view point locations, in tunnels, on trestles, restroom and water locations.